-Due to the undulating landscape, the skyline will be an important feature in Cherrywood, when viewed both externally and internally within Cherrywood from existing and future neighbouring developments.
+Due to the undulating landscape the skyline will be an important feature in Cherrywood.
 Regard must be given to roof profiles, roofing materials and visual interest in the preparation of planning applications.
 Applications will be required to demonstrate how this is addressed.

-- PD 18 New developments within Cherrywood will be designed to incorporate green roofs as required in Chapter 4. - PD 19 Services on roofs, including lift and stair over runs, ventilation and smoke shafts, photovoltaic cells and other plant and services will be so designed and sited so as not to be visually prominent.
-In this - Where possible, structures shall be set back from the building - · Natural ventilation of buildings will be promoted. - · Roof structures shall be appropriately screened. - · Materials of structures and screening shall be of a high quality and light in colour. - All structures on roofs shall be limited in number and size and avoided where possible.
+- PD 18 New developments within Cherrywood will be designed to incorporate green roofs as required in Chapter 4. - PD 19 Services on roofs will be covered and designed so as not to be visually prominent.
+In this regard natural ventilation of buildings will be promoted.